-- 4. 3.1 Matters of advice, arbitration or rule interpretation shall be the responsibility of the Jury President and the Jury having been appointed in accordance with 4.3.3. - 4.
-3.2 during the event, the Jury deals with protests made by competitors.
+- 4.3.1 Matters of advice, arbitration or rule interpretation shall be the responsibility of the Jury President and the Jury having been appointed in accordance with 4.3.3. - 4.3.2 During the event, the Jury deals with protests made by competitors.
 A Jury member must possess a thorough knowledge of the rules and regulations for the Event.
-At least one Jury member is to be on site during the competition operations. - 4.
-3.3 The Jury shall be composed of three members: the Jury President as selected by the Top Gun Board of Directors and two competitor jurors.
-The competitor members shall be selected from the field of competitors as selected by the competitors.
+At least one Jury member is to be on site during the competition operations. - 4.3.3 In the event of a protest, the Chief Scorer shall serve as Jury President and select two or more RGC competitors from the pool of competitors selected at the general briefing.
+Selected jurors must not have a conflict of interest with the protest to be heard.
+If the Chief Scorer has a conflict of interest, the Safety Officer or another designee shall serve as Jury President.
+In the event of a subsequent protest, the Chief Scorer shall make a new selection of jury members.
+If all members of the pool should have a conflict of interest with the current protest, the Chief Scorer and the Safety Officer shall serve as jury members and shall select one additional member from the competition staff.
 The Event Director shall not serve as a juror.
-The President reserves the right to eliminate competitors from the jury pool election at their request. - 4.
-3.4 In addition to being Chairman at jury meetings, the Jury President has the right to require the Organizer to abide by the published rules and regulations for the Event.
-If the Organizer fails to do so, the Jury President has the power to stop the Event until a jury meeting has considered the situation.
+The Chairman reserves the right to eliminate competitors at their request. - 4.3.4 In addition to being Chairman at jury meetings, the Jury President has the right to require the Organizer to abide by the published rules and regulations for the Event.
+If the Organizer fails to do so, the Jury President has the power to stop the Event until a jury meeting has considered the situation. - 4.3.5 Absence of a Jury Member In special cases, such as illness or conflict of interest, the Director may accept a replacement.
+The quorum for a Jury meeting shall be at least two thirds of its total membership.

-4.4 SCORING OFFICER
+4.4 CHIEF SCORER

-The scoring officer shall be responsible for collecting results and producing scores using the BFA Scoring Software or some other valid method.
+The Chief Scorer shall be responsible for collecting results and producing scores using the BFA Scoring Software or some other valid method.

-4. 5 SAFETY OFFICER
+4.5 SAFETY OFFICER

-The Safety Officer shall give advice to the Event Director on any matters regarding safety and will be in consultation on weather forecasts and briefings.
+The Safety Officer shall give advice to the Event Director on any matters regarding safety and will be in consultation on weather forecasts and briefings as well as report on any noted changes in weather conditions as noted throughout the flight period.
 The Safety Officer must be in agreement with the Event Director with respect to flyable conditions as outlined in the Top Gun Waiver approved by the FAA.
 The Safety Officer shall have the right to recall pilots through the recall system.
+Mandatory operational procedures for the safety officer are contained in the Safety Officer's Handbook (SOH).

-4.6 NOT USED
+4.6 TECHNICAL SUPPORT OFFICER